Williamsmene/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the owner in the working directory
+Write a script that changes the owner and group